tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/控制台指南/视频审核_intl_en.md

 	- Filter: you can sort video files by time in ascending or descending order and filter them by audit status, intelligent audit result, or human verification result.
 	- Delete: select the target video files and click **Delete** above the list to delete them in batches.
 Or, click **Delete** in the row of a single file to delete it directly.

->You need to initiate [video audit](https://intl.cloud.tencent.com/document/product/266/33892) in "Media Assets" to get the video audit result.
+>?You need to initiate [video audit](https://intl.cloud.tencent.com/document/product/266/33892) in "Media Assets" to get the video audit result.

 2. Click **View Result** in the row of the desired video file to enter the "Audit Result" page.
 ![](https://main.qcloudimg.com/raw/8f92f1853c4fc5151fda3ba689708064.png)